fastify/fastify/docs/Plugins.md

 ```
 Sometimes, you will need to know when the server is about to close, for example because you must close a connection to a database.
 To know when this is going to happen, you can use the [`'onClose'`](Hooks.md#on-close) hook.

-Do not forget that `register` will always create a new Fastify scope, if you don't need that, read the following section.
+Do not forget that `register` will always create a new Fastify scope, if you do not need that, read the following section.

 <a name="handle-scope"></a>
 ### Handle the scope
-If you are using `register` only for extending the functionality of the server with  [`decorate`](Decorators.md), it is your responsibility to tell Fastify to not create a new scope, otherwise your changes will not be accessible by the user in the upper scope.
+If you are using `register` only for extending the functionality of the server with  [`decorate`](Decorators.md), it is your responsibility to tell Fastify not to create a new scope, otherwise your changes will not be accessible by the user in the upper scope.

 You have two ways to tell Fastify to avoid the creation of a new context:
 - Use the [`fastify-plugin`](https://github.com/fastify/fastify-plugin) module